Facilitating peer mentoring groups, critiques and events online

 When you run a crit face to face, you can have a lot of productive in-between time and overlap.
 You get a lot more content in a shorter period of time, you can transgress social niceties in ways that build relationships, and you have the benefit of body language that often communicates just as much about the work and its relationship to the audience than what people choose to say.

 When you run a crit online, dialogue has to be structured so people know when and how they can talk.
 People tend to be very polite and they try not to speak over one another, especially as that causes audio interference which drowns out both voices.
-Developing a structured conversation, and telling people how to navigate that structure, will empower people to speak: they will know it won’t be rude or at the expense of another person.
+Developing a structured conversation, and telling people how to navigate that structure, will empower people to speak as they will know it won’t be rude or at the expense of another person.

 Frequency, Timing + Structure